maciejmalik/olist-ecommerce-powerbi-dashboard/README.md

 ![Map Tooltip](images/map_tooltips.png)

-The map tooltip displays additional regional information such as:
+The geographic tooltip provides additional regional metrics such as:

 - state
 - total orders
 - total revenue
 - total customers
 - average shipping days
 - canceled orders rate

-This improves the analytical value of the geographic visualization.

 ---

 # Data Preparation (Power Query)

-Data cleaning and transformation were performed in **Power Query**.
+Data preparation was performed using **Power Query**.

-Key steps included:
+Main transformation steps included:

-- assigning correct data types (text, currency, date, datetime)
+- assigning appropriate data types
 - removing rows with errors or missing values
-- renaming columns into more readable business labels
+- renaming columns into business-friendly labels
 - creating surrogate keys using index columns
-- merging selected tables with the Orders table to retrieve internal model keys
+- merging tables to retrieve internal keys
-- standardizing text values (for example replacing underscores and applying proper case)
+- standardizing text values
-- removing columns not required for reporting
+- removing unnecessary columns

-The **Category Translation** table was used to enrich product categories with English names and was disabled from load after the final category field was created.
+The **Category Translation** table was used to translate product categories and was disabled from load after the final category field was created.

 The **Geolocation** table was also excluded from the final model because the report focuses on state-level geographic analysis.